Learn about actual and potential costs

 How risky is the supply chain?

-Online advertising suppliers have moderately risky supply chains.
+Online advertising suppliers have moderately risky supply chains, slightly hampering buyer power.
 For upstream suppliers, high competition drives this risk.
 Data processing and hosting service providers and internet service providers are both victims of this trend.
-High competition pressures these upstream suppliers to keep their prices low in order to stay competitive, which makes...
+High competition pressures these upstream suppliers to keep their prices low in order to...
 Subscribe to learn more.